logicmonitor/lm_ruby/README.md

 Best practice would be to run the host export script if you were to do a bulk update on multiple hosts.
 This ensures that you have the properly formatted CSV file and will make the multi-host update much quicker and easier.

-###mass-update/bulk_update_hosts.rb
+###host/bulk/bulk_update_hosts.rb
-This script parses a CSV formated list of hosts updates the exists host according to the information provided in the CSV.
+This script parses a CSV formatted list of hosts updates the exists host according to the information provided in the CSV.

 ```
 $> ruby bulk_update_hosts.rb -h